ashokreddy1613/Interview/AWS.md

     - No permanent credentials
     - Assumed by users/services

-17. What are the best password security practices?
+## 17. What are the best password security practices?
     1. Strong Password Policies
     2. Multi-Factor Authentication (MFA)
     3. No Hardcoded Passwords
     4. Regular Password Rotation

-## 6. Monitoring & Observability

-### 6.1 CloudWatch
-18. What are the use cases for CloudWatch?
+## 18. What are the use cases for CloudWatch?
     1. Resource Monitoring
     2. Log Collection and Analysis
     3. Real-Time Alerting
     4. Dashboard Visualization

-19. How do you implement cost optimization in AWS?
+## 19. How do you implement cost optimization in AWS?
     - Right-sizing instances
     - Using Reserved Instances
     - Implementing auto-scaling